hamidrasti/channels-demo/README.md

 # channels-demo
-A django channels demo app
+A django channels demo app with docker and redis